taatuut/mongeovisqgis/README.md

 ## Installation

-NOTE: The manual was created on a MacBook Pro so some commands use tools default available on MacOS (and Linux).
-It does not cover installing/using OS/VM or tools like Homebrew and Chocolaty.
+NOTE: This proof of concept was created on a MacBook Pro so some commands use tools default available on MacOS (and Linux).
+The readme does not cover extensively installing/using OS/VM, or tools like Homebrew and Chocolatey.

 Install the prerequisites the way you prefer.
-E.g. using Homebrew on MacOS or Linux to install MongoDB, MongoDB Database Tools, GDAL/OGR, jq and QGIS do:
+E.g. using Homebrew on MacOS or Linux to install MongoDB, MongoDB Database Tools, GDAL/OGR, jq and QGIS:

 ```
 brew tap mongodb/brew